desertdev2613/Cypher-theme/README.md

 ## Installation
 1. Open the extensions sidebar on Visual Studio Code
-2. Search for Cypher theme
+2. Search for BrittneyInBeta
+3. Click Cypher
-3. Click Install
+4. Click Install
-4. Click Reload to reload your editor
+5. Click Reload to reload your editor or Set to set as theme
 5. Enjoy

 ⭐⭐⭐⭐⭐ Rate first-stars 😜️